shalgrim/advent_of_code_2018/notes.md

 Okay, so splitting into branches: day-23-opt-1-seeded-dfs, day23-opt-3-choose-subprism. main will be the opt 2 branch for now

-The current situation with option 1 seems to be that I have everything except the "too close" bit coded up
+The current situation with option 1 is that I hvae coded up the "don't consider prisms with equal to best overlaps that are further than best point from origin" part coded up, so that's just about everything except the "too close" bit for a known too low answer that I gave

 And I know that:
   - there is at least a point with 893 overlaps (so there had to be a bug where I came up with that 856 overlaps as the answer)